RyanSchaefer/gOOD/src/edu/cs3500/spreadsheets/README.txt

 It should allow observation about the cells as well as changes to the cells.
 There are also convenience functions like getActiveCells that allow for the model to be drawn more efficiently.
-- Formula - is one of A Value, Function, or Reference
+- Formula - is one of A Value, IFunction, or Reference
+- IFunction - represent any type of function
 - Value - is one of a VBoolean, VString, or VDouble

 Classes